 How much would I have to pay for a parking infraction lawyer in San Francisco?

 The fees that lawyers charge depends on the time needed to work on the case.
 Parking lawyer fees can range from a hundred dollars to a few thousand dollars.

 The best alternative would be to download the DoNotPay app and get the solution for free.
 You will no longer have to write your request letter yourself, saving time and effort.
 All you have to do is answer the questions that the chatbot asks.
 Then, upload a photo of the parking ticket.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 If all else fails, how can I pay SF parking fines?

 Before deciding to pay your citation, you should try to fight it.
 By doing so, you might not have to pay a single dime to the city.
 To assist you in the process, DoNotPay can give you the exact script to use in your request letter.
-You can take advantage of this service by Accessing DoNotPay through any web browser or downloading the app on your iPhone or other Apple device.
+You can take advantage of this service by Access DoNotPay through any web browser.

 If you are left with no other choice but to pay for the parking ticket, here are the various payment methods that you can choose from: